mjhito/sbom-admission-policy-demo/README.md

 ### If you have a cluster

-1; Edit the `setenv.sh` file to set the required environment variables:
+1; Edit the `setenv.sh` file to set the required environment variables or ensure they are available in your environment (best practice):

 ```bash
 vi setenv.sh